IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumestorageclass.md

   ```
    **Important:** The two pools must be from different sites.

-  For more information about HyperSwap limitations, see [Limitations](../release_notes/limitations.md).
+  For more information about high availability limitations, see [Limitations](../release_notes/limitations.md).

   For more information about high availability requirements, see [Compatibility and requirements](../installation/install_compatibility_requirements.md).